NinaKWelch/ninas-neighborhood-map/README.md

 1. Clone or download the repository
 2. Run `npm install` to install dependencies
 3. Navigate to the root folder and run `npm start` to view the app on your browser
-4. For production version, run `npm run build`
+4. For production build, run `npm run build`

 ## Service Worker